 His decision to swap South Africa for God’s Own County owed much to the quota system at the heart of his nation’s selection policy.

-In recent years, he has won two T20 competition with Jozi Stars in his homeland (late 2018) and with Sri Lankan side Jaffna Stallions (late 2020).
+A former South Africa Under 19s player, he has also tasted T20 success with Jozi Stars in his homeland (late 2018) and with Sri Lankan side Jaffna Stallions (late 2020).